 Petri Games: A Semantic and Algorithmic Approach for the Efficient Synthesis of Distributed Reactive Systems

-- Principal Investigator: Bernd Finkbeiner and Ernst-Rüdiger Olderog
+- Principal Investigators: Bernd Finkbeiner and Ernst-Rüdiger Olderog

-- Scientific Assistant: Manuel Gieseking and Jesko Hecking-Harbusch
+- Scientific Assistants: Manuel Gieseking and Jesko Hecking-Harbusch

 - Funding: DFG research grant

 The reactive synthesis problem considers a specification of a reactive system and asks for an implementation that satisfies the specification for all possible behaviors of the system’s environment.
 A particularly interesting version of the problem, with huge potential for practical applications, is the synthesis of distributed systems, consisting of multiple concurrent processes.
 However, most results on the synthesis problem for distributed systems are negative.
 In two well-studied settings, the Pnueli/Rosner model and Zielonka’s asynchronous automata, distributed synthesis has extremely high complexity (nonelementary) or is even undecidable.
 The goal of this project is to develop a new setting for the synthesis of distributed systems where the synthesis problem can be solved with affordable cost, and that is, at the same time, sufficiently powerful to express the synthesis problems of realistic distributed systems.